 I am Tired of Comparing Myself to “Normal” People

-What does that mean anyways?
+What does that mean anyway?
 To be “normal”.
 The definition of normal is conforming to a standard; usual, typical, or expected.
-So what I’m seeing is that everyone is suppose to be the same, act the same, and do the same things the exact same way?
-Maybe I’m looking at it in a negative way but it sounds to me like the normal people are no where to be seen.
+So what I’m seeing is that everyone is supposed to be the same, act the same, and do the same things the exact same way?
+Maybe I’m looking at it in a negative way but it sounds to me like normal people are nowhere to be seen.
 Because no one is the same no one is conformed to the same standards.

-So why do we make ourselves feel less than just because of a mental illness.
-Bipolar disorder is my normal just because it isn’t yours doesn’t mean that you have the right to tell me that I am wrong, not to be trusted, or a danger because of it.
+So why do we make ourselves feel less than just because of a mental illness?
+Bipolar disorder is my normal just because it isn’t yours doesn’t mean that you have the right to tell me that I am wrong, not to be trusted, or dangerous because of it.

 Today, I am thankful for modern medicine.
 It has helped me look at life a bit more clear.
 God is bigger than all, but He created man to create medicine to help.
 Never feel weak because you need a medication to help you even things out.
 You are not weak!
 Honestly, you are brave and strong.